yusuf-abdulla3/spotify-profile-unwrapped/README.md

 # Spotify Profile

-> A full stack web app for visualizing personalized Spotify data using the Spotify API
+> A full stack web app for visualizing personalized Spotify data using the Spotify API.
+The app is currently deployed at: https://spotify-profile-unwrapped.herokuapp.com.
+Give it a try!

 Built with a bunch of things, but to name a few: